 If you prefer, you can join one of our free online basics courses which cover all the basics to help you get online - from using a touchscreen to searching the web for information and staying safe online.
 There's a choice of dates and locations available, and each course runs one day a week for six weeks.

-We also work with local community groups to support people to get online, and offer digital volunteering opportunities.
+We also work with local community groups to support people to get online.

 Free computers and wi-fi in libraries